Dignity Project Research Lead, Researcher and PhD Candidate at The Hopkins Centre, MHIQ, Griffith University

 What inspires you in your work?

-Kelsey is inspired by the people around her, quietly dedicating themselves to disrupting the societal and attitudinal barriers that limit equal access and participation for all people.
-She is also inspired by the commitment to disrupting life and business as usual and working with others to produce meaningful change.
+Kelsey is inspired by the people around her, quietly dedicating themselves to disrupting the societal and attitudinal barriers that limit accessibility, inclusion, and equality for all people.
+She is also inspired by a commitment to disrupting life and business as usual and working with others to produce meaningful change.

 What is something people would find surprising about you?